 However, there are many ways and techniques through which Catharsis can be achieved, which often depend on the person’s capabilities, inclinations, and interests.
 Think, for instance, of engaging in intense physical activity, doing sports, undergoing psychotherapy, consuming psychedelic substances, or practicing breathwork, music, massage, meditation, dance, or Yoga, to just name a few activities.

 An important therapeutic practice to achieve Catharsis is so-called Emotional Body De-Armoring (also written De-Armouring).
 The concept behind De-Armoring is that a person “stores” traumatic emotional experiences in the body as physical manifestations and tensions, which is called a Body Armor (or Muscular Armor).
-This Body Armor then is a physical defense mechanism to keep unresolved emotions in check.
+This Body Armor then is a physical defense mechanism to keep unresolved emotions in check, that is — suppressed or repressed.

 A Body Armor keeps the affected person living in psychological falsity, and in chronic physical and emotional distress.
 Subsequently, by deliberately releasing or alleviating the person’s Body Armor through Catharsis, people can physically relax by releasing tensed or constricted body parts, and heal emotionally from traumatic experiences.

-Some examples of therapies and practices used for Emotional De-Armoring are Tantra Massage, Genital Mapping, Hakomi Therapy, Reichian Breathwork, and Sexological Bodywork.
+Some examples of therapies and practices used to achieve Emotional De-Armoring are Tantra Massage, Genital Mapping, Hakomi Therapy, Reichian Breathwork, and Sexological Bodywork.
 De-Armoring concepts and practices are also used in a variety of Body-Oriented Psychotherapy modalities.

 In any case, mind that Catharsis might be an experience that is consciously sought after (for instance, by engaging in breathwork, psychedelic substances, psychotherapy), but it may also come about unasked while having a massage session, or perhaps during a conversation with a friend in which certain traumas or emotions are spontaneously triggered and released.